trac-hacks/trac-github/README.md

 Now go to your project's settings page on GitHub.
 In the "Webhooks & Services" tab, click "Add webhook".
-Put the URL of the endpoint in the "Payload URL" field and set the "Payload version" to application/vnd.github.v3+json.
-Then click "Add webhook".
+Put the URL of the endpoint in the "Payload URL" field and set the "Content type" to `application/json`.
+Click "Add webhook".

 If you click on the webhook you just created, at the bottom of the page, you should see that a "ping" payload was successufully delivered to Trac